aeturrell/coding-for-economists/preliminaries.md

 People have strong feelings about which IDE they prefer.
 I strongly recommmend [Visual Studio Code](https://code.visualstudio.com/), a free and open source IDE from Microsoft that is available on all major operating systems.
 Just like Python itself, Visual Studio can be extended with packages, and it is those packages, called extensions in this case, that make it so useful.

+Download and install Visual Studio Code.
+If you need some help, see this [very short tutorial](https://code.visualstudio.com/docs/python/python-tutorial) on setting it up from Microsoft (ignore the bits about debugging and installing packages).

-Download and install Visual Studio Code and then navigate to the 'extensions' tab on the left hand side.
+Once you have Visual Studio Code installed and opened, navigate to the 'extensions' tab on the left hand side navigation bar.
 You'll need to install the following extensions, which you can search for by using the text box:

 - Python
 - Pylance